adalinesimonian/adalinesimonian/README.md

 I'm Adaline (they/she), but you can call me Addie!
 I've been working on software for years in different places using different tools and languages.
-I currently work as a senior engineer on the architecture team at [Slickdeals](https://slickdeals.net/), but where my software passion came to life and has been since is in the [open source](https://opensource.org/faq#basics-of-open-source) community.
+My passion for software grew out of my involvement in the [open source](https://opensource.org/faq#basics-of-open-source) community.

 Some of the projects I maintain are: